Useful Tips for How to Grow an Indoor Vegetable Garden

 Vegetables to Grow Indoors

-Indoor growing isn’t suited for all vegetables but there are some that will do great!
-Ideally, prolific cropping petite plants are best so they take up minimal space.
-Chilies, microgreens, tomatoes, and greens such as salad leaves and spinach provide abundant harvests which can keep you gardening indoors all year round, even if the weather outside is not prime.
+Indoor growing isn’t suited to all vegetables, but some do great!
+Ideally, prolific cropping of petite plants is best so they take up minimal space.
+Chilies, microgreens, tomatoes, and greens such as salad leaves and spinach provide abundant harvests that can keep you gardening indoors all year round, even if the weather outside is not prime.
 And of course, a kitchen cannot be without herbs!
 See below for recommended varieties and how to look after your indoor vegetable garden.

 Indoor Gardening in Potting Mix